 See for yourself how ReferralMD can improve your patient referral process with patient engagement tools that reduce no-shows.

-When we improve health literacy, we also improve the overall health of our communities by enabling people to better understand better their health and how to maintain wellness.
+When we improve health literacy, we also improve the overall health of our communities by enabling people to understand their health better and maintain wellness.
 This can also be achieved by helping people ask their providers more relevant questions and preparing them with the knowledge needed to point friends and family to pertinent medical services.

 But creating a broader understanding of health and healthcare services for your patients isn’t easy.
 You’ve spent all your time learning how to care for patients and then building a patient-centric practice; we don’t want to add more work to your plate.
 So this article will show you how to help your patients understand what you’re doing for them and why you’re doing it through training personnel, knowing procedures and how to explain them to patients, and sharing patient data.
 Let’s get started.

 A part of understanding your health and healthcare services is understanding the roles and duties of the healthcare professionals you encounter.
-Practitioners and their personnel, from the front desk to your medical assistants, should all be proficient communicators and should be equipped with the necessary knowledge to explain their role and duties to patients.
+From the front desk to your medical assistants, practitioners and their personnel should all be proficient communicators.
+They should be equipped with the necessary knowledge to explain their role and duties to patients.

 It’s also important to train and educate your employees.
 Educating your employees about your practice will enable them to provide better customer service to your patients through more information and guidance.
 Here are some tips to help health professionals communicate to improve patient understanding:

 - Confirm understanding with techniques such as teach-back and visual aids